FreeFeed/landing/faq.md

 **Q:** What is display name (screen name)?

 **A:** FreeFeed users have not only logins (i.e. nicknames, i.e. user page address), they also have ‘display names,’ or ‘Screen Names.’
 These are the names that appear in the feeds.
 You can change your display name every other minute, expressing a mood, or just fooling around.
 That’s why FreeFeed users often recognize each other by userpics.
 It is common here to address a person using their login with an ‘@’ before it.
 For example, the login of FreeFeed’s official news feed is ‘freefeed,’ its address page is freefeed.com/freefeed.
 But its display name is “FreeFeed ♡.”
-So, if someone wants to address this account, they type ‘[[ https://freefeed.net/freefeed | @freefeed ]] <what they have to say>.’
-To quickly insert a user mention just click on a cloud to the left of the comment from that user.
+So, if someone wants to address this account, they type `@freefeed <what they have to say>.` To quickly insert a user mention just click on a cloud to the left of the comment from that user.

 ---